 I was tempted to walk around and see what everybody had for sale, but then I decided that we really don’t need any more junk.
 If anything, we need to get rid of the extra stuff we’ve been hauling around for way too long.
 Even after 12+ years of fulltiming, we still keep sorting through our storage bays, cabinets,and closet, and disposing of stuff we don’t use any more.
 The only problem is, no matter what we get rid of, we never seem to have any more space!
 I think the stuff we keep just expands to fill very inch of available space.

-Miss Terry has been doing some Spring Cleaning too, sorting and rearranging her kitchen.
-That girl sure has a lot of stuff in there!
+Miss Terry has been doing some Spring Cleaning too, sorting, rearranging and cleaning her kitchen.
+She even got to use her new extra long cuff nitrile gloves to get rid of some grime, yuck!
+That girl sure has a lot of stuff in her kitchen!
 I’m not complaining, because it all goes into feeding me, and believe me, I am really well fed!

 Terry assures me that it will all fit back where it came from, but I’m not so sure!